0xFEEDC0DE64/PokeMobBotMap/README.md

 # PokeMobBotMap
 A browser map for [PokeMobBot](https://github.com/PocketMobsters/PokeMobBot) using the new websocket API.

-A public demo can be found [here](http://pokemap.localhorst.xyz/).
-Please be aware that my internet provider sometimes has outages.
-It may not be available at the moment.

 ![Screenshot of the map](/screenshot.png?raw=true "Screenshot of the map")

 ## Installation